 - Crevice tool

 - Stubborn dirt brush

 - Docking station

-We found that even tools like the hair screw tool, which is designed to suck up hair without getting tangled around the brush roll, worked well on stairs too as it is wider than a crevice tool but smaller than the other cleaner heads.
+I found that even tools like the hair screw tool, which is designed to suck up hair without getting tangled around the brush roll, worked well on stairs, too, as it is wider than a crevice tool but smaller than the other cleaner heads.

 The Dyson V15 Detect also comes with a removable battery as standard, so you can charge it but put the main vacuum away, but you can also purchase spare batteries if you don’t want to wait for one to charge up.

 Dyson V15 Detect: Performance

 It’s all well and good having a load of fancy features and attachments, but if a vacuum can’t do what it’s supposed to, it all seems kind of pointless.
 Thankfully, the Dyson V15 Detect seriously impressed us when it came to performance.

 I tried out the V15 on carpets that had just been vacuumed with an alternative model.
 The reason I tested the Dyson on a clean floor was so that I could see if this machine really could offer a deeper clean than anything else I'd tried - plus, I had to see if that Piezo sensor had any dust to count from my floors.

 I pushed the vacuum around a carpeted room for no more than five minutes just to get a feel for the maneuverability, and I was equal parts amazed and grossed out at the amount of dust and dirt that was counted on the sensor and collected in the dust cup.